 A study released earlier this month indicates that a significant amount of UK households cannot afford to meet the government's Eatwell nutrition targets.
 "Almost 4 million children in the UK live in households that would struggle to afford to buy enough fruit, vegetables, fish and other healthy foods to meet the official nutrition guidelines," the Guardian says.

 It's vital, therefore, to consider that regardless of the health benefits of certain diets, a significant proportion of the population simply can't access them.
-If diet really does influence depression — as a growing amount of research suggests — the government and medical professionals must not only recommend consuming particular foods, but ensure everyone has access to them.
+If diet really does influence depression, the government and medical professionals must not only recommend consuming particular foods, but ensure everyone has access to them.